zynynyn/VeriMMR/README.md

 <a id="english"></a>

-# VeriMMR: A Verifiable Framework for Multimodal Semantic Retrieval
+# VeriMMR: A Verifiable Retrieval Mechanism for Multimodal Semantic Data

 > Applying cryptographic constraints across the full "encode–embed–match–rank" pipeline without trusting the service provider, enabling any third party to independently verify the integrity and reliability of multimodal semantic retrieval results.